How COVID school, screens, stress impacts kids - News 24

 « Adolescents might be hiding some of that from you, but maybe that was a little easier when adolescents and their parents were not typically in the same space all of the time.
 So you might have this greater insight or at least exposure to adolescents than you would under normal circumstances, » she said.

 Parents should also create an environment where children feel comfortable disclosing, she said.
 That means listening to their feelings and concerns and being responsive by validating them and not judging them.
-Especially don’t try to manipulate or control them.
-A parent needs to earn their child’s trust.
+Don’t try to manipulate or control them; a parent needs to earn their child’s trust.

 « Building that relationship will serve you well even after the pandemic, » she said.